Cycling74/min-api/doc/GuideToWritingObjects.md

 Following the 3 required arguments, attributes may have any number of optional arguments, which may also be in any order:

 * `title`: this is a human-friendly label for your attribute shown in the inspector
+* `description`: a documention string describing the attribute
 * `range`: for numerical attributes this will be two values representing the low and high limits of the number; for symbols this will be a list of possible options available to be specified
 * `setter`: a function to be run prior to assigning the value
 * `getter`: a custom function for fetching the stored value